kwong05/f24cs35l/README.md

 This is a Fall 2024 CS35L project by Nico Franz, Ria Kundu, Alexander Shen, Keshiv Tandon, and Kevin Wong.

 # Building
+Clone this Git repo, change your working directory into it, then run
+> npm install
+Run the server with
+> node ./Backend/server.js
 ## Client
 TODO
 ## Server